The IMDRF terminologies - a common risk language

 These codes can also be used when reporting Adverse Events to the FDA by means of a Medical Device Report (https://www.fda.gov/medical-devices/mandatory-reporting-requirements-manufacturers-importers-and-device-user-facilities/mdr-adverse-event-codes).

 Is the terminology only applicable for post-market events?

 Although the terms compiled by the IMDRF have a strong focus on Post Market incidents, they are also useful in your pre-market design risk assessments.
 When performing your ISO 14971 compliant Risk Analysis during the development phase, a lot of time is (and should be) spent on the risk identification process to make sure all potential risks have been assessed and addressed.

-In practice, this requires writing down and assess the hazardous situations, what causes and subsequent harms that could possibly arise by using your product.
-However, these are essentially the same as in a post market scenario.
+In practice, this requires writing down and assessing the hazardous situations, what causes, and subsequent harms that could possibly arise by using your product.
+However, these are essentially the same as in a post-market scenario.
 Using the lists provided by IMDRF can speed up this process significantly.

 So how does this make things easier for me?

 The IMDRF lists act as an acceleration vehicle for your Risk Analysis.
-By using and analysing these established terms, you will save a significant amount of time when documenting all possible hazardous situations, causes and harms.
-At the same time the likelihood of overlooking a particular hazardous situation, cause or harm is greatly reduced.
+By using and analysing these established terms, you will save a significant amount of time when documenting all possible hazardous situations, causes, and harms.
+At the same time, the likelihood of overlooking a particularly hazardous situation, cause, or harm is greatly reduced.

 Furthermore, ambiguities are reduced by using and referring to an established set of risk terminologies.
 Thus, you reduce the risk that other stakeholders, not just your colleagues, but also the auditors, will not misunderstand your carefully constructed Risk Analysis.